triton-inference-server/server/docs/perf_analyzer.rst

 Communication Protocol
 ^^^^^^^^^^^^^^^^^^^^^^

-By default perf\_client uses HTTP to communicate with Triton.
+By default perf\_analyzer uses HTTP to communicate with Triton.
 The GRPC protocol can be specificed with the -i option.
 If GRPC is selected the -\\-streaming option can also be specified for GRPC streaming.